Who We Are

 This is where the Growth Grant comes in.
 We provide grants to mission-driven organisations to pay for the capacity building support needed to raise capital and fast-track their growth and scale of impact.

-One of our team members will get back to you for a conversation about your eligibility, after which you may be invited to apply in one of the quarterly rounds.
+One of our team members will get back to you for a conversation about your eligibility, after which you may be invited to apply in one of the rounds.

 WHAT GROWTH GRANTS FUND

 All grant funds must be used to pay for capacity building services from external intermediaries (Providers) that are directly related to your investment readiness and securing capital.
-The support financed by the grant must get you all the way to your capital raise.
+The support financed by the grant must get you all the way to your capital raising.

 The support needed is largely dependent on the characteristics of your organisation, but often includes: